majek/idea/site/024-ir/main.md

         ret
 ```

-Similairly the result for ARM with `-march=neon` is decent:
+Similarly the result for ARM with `-march=neon` is decent:

 ```
 ::s